We encourage you to use the core mapping as a reference and guide to course selection to meet SIPA core requirements while enrolled at PSIA.

 The First year (Sciences Po)

 During the first year at Sciences Po students are encouraged to satisfy the maximum amount of SIPA core requirements possible.
-Please refer to the core mapping document at the top of the page for information on which Sciences Po courses are approved to satisfy SIPA core requirements
+Please refer to the core mapping document at the top of the page for information on which Sciences Po courses are approved to satisfy SIPA core requirements.
+You can find information on Sciences Po curricular requirements here.

 The Second year (SIPA)